Denis Doulgeropoulos

 In late December 2020, Congress passed the Consolidated Appropriations Act, 2021, another relief package in response to the pandemic.
 The bill included several provisions related to education, including $22.7 billion for colleges and universities.
 Here are some key highlights.

-However, the FAFSA will no longer divide a parent’s assessment by the number of children in college at the same time.
-This change has the potential to significantly reduce the amount of financial aid offered to middle- and high-income families who have multiple children in college at the same time.
+However, the FAFSA will no longer divide a parent’s assessment by the number of children attending college simultaneously.
+Therefore, middle- and high-income families with multiple college students may receive less financial aid.

 This information is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.